-- RG 166.219 You must meet the tailored cash needs requirement for AFS licensees authorised as responsible entities.
-You will need to prepare a cash flow projection (see Table 10), which covers a period of at least 12 months-that is, you must assess your cash needs over at least a 12-month forward period. - RG 166.220 You must update your cash flow projection when those cash flows cease to cover the next 12 months, there is a material change or there is reason to suspect that an updated projection would differ materially from the current projection or show that you were not meeting items 5 or 6 in Table 10.
-Your board must approve the cash flow projection at least quarterly.
+RG 166.210 You must meet the tailored cash needs requirement for AFS licensees authorised as responsible entities.
+You will need to prepare a cash flow projection (see Table 10), which covers a period of at least 12 months-that is, you must assess your cash needs over at least a 12-month forward period.

+RG 166.211 You must update your cash flow projection when:

+- (a) those cash flows cease to cover the next 12 months; - (b) there is a material change; or - (c) there is reason to suspect that an updated projection would differ materially from the current projection or show that you were not meeting items 5 or 6 in Table 10.

+RG 166.212 Your board must approve the cash flow projection at least quarterly.